A deep learning approach for focal-plane wavefront sensing using vortex phase diversity: Vortex phase diversity

 \subsection{Sign ambiguity and phase diversity}

-In FPWFS, the Fourier relationship between the PSF and the pupil-plane phase causes a sign ambiguity for Zernike modes of even radial order (e.g., defocus, astigmatism):
+In FPWFS, the Fourier relationship between the PSF and the pupil-plane phase causes a sign ambiguity for Zernike modes of an even radial order (e.g., defocus, astigmatism):

-where $E_{\rm even} = \text{exp}(-j\phi_{\rm even}(x))$ is the pupil-plane electric field composed of even Zernike modes only, $E_{\rm even}^{*}$ is its conjugate, and $\mathcal{F}(.)$ is the Fourier transform operator.
+where $E_{\rm even}(x) = \text{exp}(-j\phi_{\rm even}(x))$ is the pupil-plane electric field with phase aberrations $\phi_{\rm even}$ (containing even modes only), $E_{\rm even}^{*}$ is its conjugate, and $\mathcal{F}(.)$ is the Fourier transform operator.
 This sign ambiguity is a strong limitation for FPWFS using a single in-focus image.
-A fair amount of FPWFS methods have been developed to solve the twin-image problem.
+A fair number of FPWFS methods have been developed to solve the twin-image problem.
 The most standard one is to use an additional known defocus together with the in-focus image.
 An illustration of this ambiguity can be found in Fig.~\ref{fig:ex_vvc}, where we generated two phase maps with opposite signs for their even Zernike modes.
 After propagation through a VVC, the in-focus PSFs are the same in both cases (Fig.~\ref{sfig:psf-d} and \subref{sfig:psf-f}), showcasing the twin-image problem.
 The out-of-focus PSFs, however, are different (Fig.~\ref{sfig:psf-e} and \subref{sfig:psf-g}) because the added defocus has the same sign in both cases, which allows the ambiguity to be lifted.

-Now, if the two orthogonal circular polarization states are split downstream of the VVC to separate the conjugated phase ramps ($l_p = -2$ and $+2$), or if the case of the SVC is considered, the in-focus PSFs are not identical any more (Fig.~\ref{sfig:psf-h} and \subref{sfig:psf-j}, or Fig.~\ref{sfig:psf-i} and \subref{sfig:psf-k}).
-The resulting PSFs are in actually switched between the two circular polarization states.
+Now, if the two orthogonal circular polarization states are split downstream of the VVC to separate the conjugated phase ramps ($-l_p$ and $+l_p$), or if the case of the SVC is considered, the in-focus PSFs are not identical anymore (Fig.~\ref{sfig:psf-h} and \subref{sfig:psf-j}, or Fig.~\ref{sfig:psf-i} and \subref{sfig:psf-k}).
+The resulting PSFs are actually switched between the two circular polarization states.
 This indicates that the sign ambiguity can potentially be lifted when using either the two PSFs obtained from the separate circular polarization states, or the single PSF behind the SVC independently of the polarization state.
 This illustrates the fact the VC provides an azimuthal phase diversity, which can be used instead of the radial phase diversity provided by an additional defocus \citep{Riaud:12b}.
 In the case of the SVC, the sign ambiguity would then be lifted similarly to using only an out-of-focus PSF in classical phase diversity \citep[e.g.,][]{Lamb:21}.